 With all of these clues, you can begin your research online; even a basic search on Google can yield results.
 Sharing the story on social media can also help, whether it’s on your personal page or an online forum.
 You can encourage your friends and family to get involved too.

-Stories can change over time, so your next step after a family chat is proving the existence of a military relative by gathering documentary evidence.
+Stories can change over time, so your next step after a family chat is to prove the existence of a military relative.
+You can do this by gathering documentary evidence.
 Once you have some basic clues, you can use family history websites such as Ancestry.
 There are others as well, such as My Heritage, Find My Past and Family Search.

 Family history isn’t just about lineage — you need to be aware of historic happenings to fill gaps in your story.
 If you know a place where your relative served, key it into the database of the Australian War Memorial and see what comes up.
 There might be photographs or diaries from their unit.
 You also need to use your imagination: think about where your ancestor came from, why they signed up for the unit they joined, and what they might have been thinking and feeling as they set off for foreign shores.